peeterjoot/physicsplay/phy1610-scientific-computing/README.ps11.txt

    These are unchanged from the skeleton code supplied for this assignment.

-ps10/setup
+scinet.env.netcdf.mpi.gcc-520

-   Modified to use newer than gcc 4.8.1 compiler.
-My code developed on a ubuntu VM (which also supported MPI to my suprise) doesn't compile with that older compiler.
+   Modified the original hw11/setup to use newer than gcc 4.8.1 compiler.
+My (ps10) code developed on a ubuntu VM (which also supported MPI to my suprise) doesn't compile with that older compiler.
+For ps11 this has the modifications to allow allow parallel (+mpi) netcdf.

 inc/boosttest.h
 inc/farray.h